Ariel view of Queenstown on the South Island in New Zealand

 The morning ends with a hair-raising drive through Skipper’s Canyon on a single-track gravel road that is so steep and so dangerous that rental cars are prohibited.
 I can see why.
 You could not pay me to drive there although I am grateful to be driven.
 The views are stunning.

-#4: Sample a Fergberger
+#4: Sample a Fergburger

-Jet lag hits around 3 pm so we return to the hotel for wee naps before venturing out again—this time to The Winery and from there up Bob’s Peak.
+Jet lag hits around 3 pm so we return to the hotel for wee naps before venturing out again, this time to The Winery and from there up Bob’s Peak.

 #5: Sample Wines at The Winery

-Our guide on the Nomad Safaris mentioned the Winery—a wine bar in town where up to ninety wines can be sampled.
+Our guide on the Nomad Safaris mentioned The Winery, a wine bar in town where up to ninety wines can be sampled.
 Well, that sounds like my kind of place.
 Comfy chairs draped with woolen shawls cluster around small tables designed for holding wine glasses and cheese plates.

 I am given a chip card and directed to the various walls of wine bottles to sample.
 The wines are organized by grape type—Sauvignon blanc, Pinot Gris, Chardonnay, Pinot Noir, and so on.